Tu-Hanh-Nguyen/hiring-tips/README.md

 2. You can also look on job boards to find open positions.
 Just don't _apply_ anywhere through job boards.
 Here are some good ones you can use:

     - [Indeed](http://indeed.com), [AngelList](https://angel.co) and [Glassdoor](http://glassdoor.com)
+    - [Builtin](https://builtin.com) has recently been recommended by mentees as a source of leads
     - [Remote ML](https://remoteml.com) is a board for remote ML jobs
     - [The Comet ML newsletter](https://www.getrevue.co/profile/mljobs?utm_campaign=Issue&utm_content=forwarded&utm_medium=email&utm_source=ML+Jobs+Newsletter) (subscription link at the top of the page)
     - [Key Values](https://www.keyvalues.com)